My debut novel, The Night Village, will be published by independent publisher Fremantle Press in Australia in 2021. Here’s the current blurb:

 Simone has just delivered her first baby in an East London hospital with new boyfriend, Paul, by her side.
-Soon after bringing him home to Paul’s apartment, his cousin, Rachel, comes to stay.
-Simone is immediately wary of her, sensing Rachel’s avid interest her newborn son.
-Fighting sleep deprivation and a rising unease, she takes refuge in the Museum of Childhood, where she meets a kindly woman who gives her space to talk.
+Soon after bringing him home to Paul’s Barbican apartment, his cousin, Rachel, comes to stay.
+Simone is immediately wary of her, sensing Rachel’s avid and unsettling interest her newborn son.
+Fighting sleep deprivation and a rising unease, she takes refuge in the Museum of Childhood, where she meets Jennifer, a kindly older woman who gives her space to talk.
 At home, tensions rise as she feels Paul and Rachel are siding against her.
-Paul’s family lavish Simone with gifts and money but she feels increasingly isolated.
+Paul’s family lavish Simone with gifts and money but she feels increasingly isolated and exhausted.
 She wonders what Rachel actually wants from her, why she has come, and why Paul seems so evasive about the nature of his relationship with his cousin.
 A novel about family secrets and how the arrival of a new baby can be both wonderful and dangerous.

 The Hungerford Award is offered to Western Australian authors for a manuscript of 50,000 words or more.
-It’s currently open until the 20th of March 2020.
 This was my second shortlisting, and it’s a good feeling to be disqualified this time around (it’s only open to unpublished authors).

-If you are thinking of entering all I can say is go for it – you have nothing to lose.
 My manuscript was completed in a rush in the lead up, and I didn’t feel at all confident sending it off.
-My husband took a day off work on the Friday deadline to allow me to finish it, and it was only the thought of coming to bed that night and admitting I’d lost my nerve that made me press send at about 11.45pm, just before it closed and just after I hit 50,000 words (I don’t recommend this approach by the way, and am currently working on my time management skills).
+My husband took a day off work on the Friday deadline to allow me to finish it, and it was only the thought of coming to bed that night and admitting I’d lost my nerve that made me press send at about 11.45pm, just before it closed and just after I hit 50,000 words (I don’t recommend this approach by the way.)

 Some helpful advice I received as I was redrafting was from a published psychological suspense novelist who read it for me and told me it needed one significant change, which I resisted.
 It was just too drastic, and I’d already faffed around for so long.
 So I sent it to back to Fremantle Press.